Media in Montreal

 Montreal has a large and well-developed communications system, including several English and French language television stations, newspapers, radio stations, and magazines.
 It is Canada's second-largest media market, and the centre of francophone Canada's media industry.

 Television stations

 Canada's major French-language networks are all headquartered within a few blocks of each other on Boulevard René-Lévesque in downtown Montreal.

 Network programming from the United States is provided on cable via stations from the Burlington, Vermont/Plattsburgh, New York market; see :Template:Champlain Valley TV.
-Several Burlington/Plattsburgh stations can be received over the air in Montreal, including: WPTZ (NBC), WVNY-TV (ABC), WCAX (CBS), WFFF (FOX), WETK (PBS) and WCFE (PBS).
+Several Burlington/Plattsburgh stations can be received over the air in Montreal, including: WPTZ (NBC), WVNY (ABC), WCAX (CBS), WFFF (FOX), WETK (PBS) and WCFE (PBS).
 Montreal is ten times larger than the entire American population of the Burlington/Plattsburgh market; indeed, for decades most stations in that market before CRTC regulations and growth in the region itself identified as serving "Burlington/Plattsburgh/Montreal," and depended on advertising in Montreal for their survival.